Our Favorite GIS Data Collection Tools in 2021

 Most often used by government agencies and researchers, mapping grade GPS receivers are more expensive than recreation grade.

-That said, the increase in price does yeild a significant increase in positional accuracy.
-For any project requiring highly accuracte coordinates, mapping grade GPS is definitely the way to go.
+That said, the increase in price does yield a significant increase in positional accuracy.
+For any project requiring highly accurate coordinates, mapping grade GPS is definitely the way to go.

-Each unit offers sunlight-optimized displays and allows you to stay in touch with the office via integrated communication systems.
-The Geo7x offers a higher degree of acccuracy (within 3 feet) than the Juno series and, when augmented with an external antennae, can actually be used for survey grade projects.
+Further, Trimble's handheld data collector offers a high degree of accuracy and, when augmented with an external antennae, can actually be used for survey grade projects.

 Survey grade GPS

-Devices of this grade are often used in conjuction with an external tripod-mounted antennae, such as the Trimble r10, which helps increase location accuracy.
+Devices of this grade are often used in conjunction with an external tripod-mounted antennae, such as the Trimble r10, which helps increase location accuracy.

 Because these devices are so advanced, they are also the most expensive: starting in the deep thousands and going from there.